stbaehr/Build-your-own-ChatGPT/student/quest2.md

 * Click on `Skip`
 ![Sign In](../media/quest2/09-SkipIntro.png)

 * on the Left hand side you can already start testing the copilot.
-Enter a Question like: `What can you tell me about DSAG?`
+Enter a Question like: `What can you tell me about SAP on Azure?`
 ![Sign In](../media/quest2/10-TestCopilot.png)

-You should see a result with references to the public site from DSAG.
+You should see a result with references to the learn.microsoft.com.

-* In order to better understand, what was happening, `switch on Tracing`, `Restart the session` and ask another question, e.g. `Wie kann ich Mitglied in der DSAG werden?`
+* In order to better understand, what was happening, `switch on Tracing`, `Restart the session` and ask another question, e.g. `What are the Microsoft storage recommendations for an SAP system?`
 ![Sign In](../media/quest2/11-EnableTracing.png)

 * On the right hand side, you can see that an `On Unkonwn Intent` trigger was used.
 Then the question was passed into the `Create generative answers` action and a result -- coming from a `public  website (1)` data source was used.